One country, three weeks, and over 3400 kilometres. Our trip to South Africa was ambitious to say the least!

 Things to do in the Wild Coast:

-The Wild Coast is the kind of place where you come to unwind and enjoy the tranquility of the place.
-You don’t come here for an action packed schedule.
+The Wild Coast is the kind of place where you come to unwind and enjoy the tranquillity of the place.
+You don’t come here for an action-packed schedule.
 Instead, you can hike out to the Hole in the Wall, enjoy the beaches, or walk to some of the local villages where kids will try to practice English with you.

 Where I stayed: